-(a) To be eligible for funding, a proposed project must involve one of the following:

-- (1) the development and construction of a new rental housing development; - (2) the rehabilitation, or acquisition and rehabilitation, of a rental housing development; or - (3) the conversion of a nonresidential structure to a rental housing development. - (b) Proposed projects are eligible only if : - (1) the project includes new construction, rehabilitation, or conversion to dwelling units; and

-(1)(2) other development funding sources are insufficient to cover project development costs, exclusive of developer fees and capitalized rent subsidy reserves; and

-- (2)(3) at the time of the application due date, the construction or rehabilitation work has not been completed as evidenced by the lack of a Notice of Completion.commenced, except for emergency repairs to existing structures required to eliminate hazards or threats to health and safety. - (c) Proposed projects involving new construction and requiring the demolition of residential rental units are eligible only under the following circumstances: - (1) the units to be demolished are substandard, and not economically feasible to rehabilitate or if the number of assisted restricted units in the new project is at least equal to the total number of units in the demolished structures; and.
-The new restricted units may exist on separate parcels provided all parcels are part of the same rental housing development (with common ownership, financing and management); and - (2) the sponsor complies with the relocation requirements set forth in section 116. - (3) This subsection shall not be construed to prohibit a reduction in the number of units in rehabilitation projects.
+- (a) To be eligible for funding, a proposed project must involve one of the following: - (1) the development and construction of a new rental housing development; - (2) the rehabilitation, or acquisition and rehabilitation, of a rental housing development; or - (3) the conversion of a nonresidential structure to a rental housing development. - (b) Proposed projects are eligible only if : - (1) other development funding sources are insufficient to cover project development costs, exclusive of developer fees and capitalized rent subsidy reserves; and - (2) the construction or rehabilitation work has not been completed as evidenced by the lack of a Notice of Completion. - (c) Proposed projects involving new construction and requiring the demolition of residential rental units are eligible only under the following circumstances: - (1) the units to be demolished are substandard, and not economically feasible to rehabilitate or if the number of assisted units in the new project is at least equal to the total number of units in the demolished structures; and - (2) the sponsor complies with the relocation requirements set forth in section 116.